yeeyeeyeah/Spice-of-Life-Bitten-Carrot-Edition/README.md

 The default configuration allows a player to go from 10 to 20 hearts by eating most non-poisonous foods in vanilla Minecraft.
 However, it is mostly designed for modpack authors who want to add Pam's HarvestCraft or other food mods to their modpack, because it adds interest and incentivizes players to explore a complex cooking system.
 Finally, the niche "chef" players of the Minecraft world will have a place of honor next to the miners and engineers!

 In order to track your progress, SoL: Carrot offers a handy book called the Food Book, crafted simply by combining a book and a carrot in any shape.
 This book offers a visualization of your overall progress, as well as lists of the foods you have and have not eaten.
 (The latter can be disabled in config.)

+### Changes
+-Removed The Messages Notfication
+-Adjusted The Default Config
+-Bitten The Carrot

 ### Commands